 Back of the Book: Toby is a happy-go-lucky charmer who’s dodged a scrape at work and is celebrating with friends when the night takes a turn that will change his life – he surprises two burglars who beat him and leave him for dead.
 Struggling to recover from his injuries, beginning to understand that he might never be the same man again, he takes refuge at his family’s ancestral home to care for his dying uncle Hugo.
 Then a skull is found in the trunk of an elm tree in the garden – and as detectives close in, Toby is forced to face the possibility that his past may not be what he has always believed.

 A spellbinding standalone from one of the best suspense writers working today, The Witch Elm asks what we become, and what we’re capable of, when we no longer know who we are.

-My First Reaction: I mean it’s new Tana French, so what the fuck else is there to say?Honestly?
+My Fucking Thoughts: I mean it’s new Tana French, so what the fuck else is there to say?Honestly?
 This is not a new Dublin Murder Squad instalment, to the dismay of many, but it’s new Tana French so we’re going to read it anyway and be grateful, right?
 Right.

 🔪An Unwanted Guest by Shari Lapena